nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to mark a task as completed. <br>
+1. User requests to mark a task as completed.
 2. Task manager marks the task as completed. <br>
 Use case ends. <br>